-In collaboration with local, provincial, and federal government staff, and public consultation, the CRD adopted its first Regional Growth Strategy (RGS) in 2003.
-This RGS was amended in 2007 and 2016.
-A full review and update of the RGS was then completed and adopted in 2018.
+In collaboration with local, provincial, and federal government staff, and through public consultation, the Capital Regional District (CRD) adopted its first Regional Growth Strategy (RGS) in 2003.
+This strategy was amended in 2007 and 2016, with a full review and update completed and adopted in 2018.

-The RGS provides policy guidance on when a municipal council or the CRD may initiate an amendment to the RGS.
-The policy recognizes that municipalities and the Juan de Fuca Electoral Area will update their Official Community Plans (OCPs) over the RGS's 20-year planning horizon.
-Such OCP updates help implement the RGS and signal the need for RGS amendments to meet a community's housing, commercial, industrial, institutional, agricultural, recreational and public utility needs.
+The RGS provides guidelines on when a municipal council or the CRD can initiate an amendment to the strategy.
+It acknowledges that municipalities and the Juan de Fuca Electoral Area will update their Official Community Plans (OCPs) over the RGS’s 20-year planning horizon.
+These OCP updates help implement the RGS and indicate when amendments are needed to address community needs in housing, commercial, industrial, institutional, agricultural, recreational and public utilities.

 Current State

-Several municipalities are undertaking reviews and updates to their OCPs.
-CRD staff are working collaboratively to provide input into OCP updates and monitor new policy direction.
-The CRD Board will consider any resulting changes to municipal and regional context statements and will determine whether an RGS amendment is needed as part of the five-year review of the RGS.
+Several municipalities are reviewing and updating their Official Community Plans (OCPs).
+CRD staff collaborate to provide input on these updates and monitor new policy directions.
+The CRD Board will review any resulting changes to municipal and regional context statements and decide if an amendment to the Regional Growth Strategy (RGS) is necessary during the upcoming RGS review.

-More information on updates and amendments, including links to relevant studies and reports, can be found below.
+Please see below for more information on updates and amendments, including links to relevant studies and reports.

 RGS Update - Preparing the 2018 RGS